YTread Logo

 news

-paper in Manila well here's more of that American passenger we heard about a moment ago we've been 14 days inside the cabin or occasionally on the balcony and the process that was quickly established after the institution from the quarantine was the crew brings meals three times a day, we have the option to choose both for lunch and dinner, and they left them, we delivered them to the door again, as I said before. with gloves and aprons and plastic masks and with hand sanitizer in his possession, well there's an interesting article from the New York Times headline that he escaped from a cash boat, but the flight home was not a refuge that talks about the risks to move all these people back to the United States and in it the New York Times quotes a doctor saying that the ship quarantine ended up being an unprecedented failure we must learn from this lesson that a ship quarantine is impossible and not we must repeat this in the future but let us be clear that the same approach is still continuing at this time.
+paper in Manila.
+Well, here's more from that American passenger we heard about a moment ago.
+We have spent 14 days inside the cabin itself or occasionally on the balcony and the process that was quickly established after the institution of quarantine was that the crew brings meals three times a day, we can choose the medium for lunch and dinner and they left them, we gave them to them. for us at the gate again, as I said, wearing gloves, aprons and plastic masks and with hand sanitizer in their possession, well, there is an interesting article from the New York Times headline, they escaped from an effective ship, but the flight to house was not Haven talking about the risks in moving all these people back to the US and in it the New York Times quotes a doctor who says that the quarantine on the ship ended up being an unprecedented failure.

 If you have any copyright issue, please Contact